-In addition to needing only pure water and nutritionless soil, Venus Flytraps love lots of sunlight if the weather is not too hot (or strong artificial light) and need a yearly rest period (a winter dormancy) during which they die back, look terrible for a while, grow only very little and very slowly, and should not be watered nearly as frequently as during the warm and sunny growing season, or they might rot from fungal or bacterial infection, if kept too wet during dormancy.
+In addition to needing only pure water and nutritionless soil, Venus Flytraps love lots of sunlight (or strong artificial light) if the weather is not too hot and need a yearly rest period (a winter dormancy) during which they grow very little and very slowly, and should be watered much less frequently than during the warm and sunny growing season to prevent fungal or bacterial infection.

 Much more information, in much greater detail

-Now that you know what not to do, please read more here at VenusFlytrap.info to learn how to grow Venus Flytraps so that they not only survive, but thrive.
-Just use the menu button at upper left.
+Now that you know what not to do, please read more here at VenusFlytrap.info to learn how to care for Venus Flytraps so that they not only survive, but thrive.